Azure/spring-cloud-deploy/README.md

 ## End-to-End Sample Workflows
 ### Deploying
 #### To production
-Azure Spring Cloud support two ways of launching applications, directly from java source code or from a pre-built JAR.
-Examples as follows.
+Azure Spring Cloud supports deploying to deployments with built artifacts (e.g., JAR or .NET Core ZIP) or source code archive.
-The following example deploys to the default production deployment in Azure Spring Cloud using jars built by maven.
+The following example deploys to the default production deployment in Azure Spring Cloud using JAR file built by Maven.
 This is the only possible deployment scenario when using the Basic SKU:

 ```yml
 name: AzureSpringCloud